perdita07/mission-tracker/README.md

  ![image](https://github.com/user-attachments/assets/88514341-e679-4a4b-a295-7cc5886fd247)

- Initially, the design included a homepage displaying the existing database as mission cards as shown above but it was changed to the current design as it was deemed too cramped.
+ Initially, the design included a homepage displaying the existing database as mission cards as shown above but it was changed to the current design as it seemed too cramped.